Character page for the humans appearing in the continuity comprising The Terminator, Terminator 2: Judgment Day and Terminator: Dark Fate.

 - Deadpan Snarker: He's very sarcastical and polemical.

 - Everyone Has Standards: He makes clear that he hates blood-sucking reporters and expects them to give the serial killer (the Terminator) some kind of dumb nickname like "the Phone-Book Killer" by the time the news air.
+He also reigns in his snark around Sarah, seeing how traumatized she is and trying to reassure her.

 - Fat and Skinny: The skinny part to Ed.

 - Jerk with a Heart of Gold: Upon seeing a dying Traxler, with whom he engages in Snark-to-Snark Combat throughout the film, Vukovich fires on the Terminator to try and avenge his partner's death.
+He's also noticeably more soft-spoken and less snarky when talking with Sarah, understanding of how traumatic an experience she's just been through and trying to reassure her that she is now safe.

 - More Dakka: Like Traxler, he has a sidearm, but an M16 carbine seems to be a better option against the T-800 as it rampages through the police station.
 It's not.